Iceland retains many of its folk traditions, including a surprisingly wide-spread belief in the Hidden People (a.k.a. elves).

-Soon after we arrived in Iceland, Bob and I were browsing in a small town shop when the clerk saw me looking at some figurines for sale.
+Soon after we arrived in Iceland, My husband Bob and I were browsing in a small town shop when the clerk saw me looking at some figurines for sale.
 “We have a lot of elves in Iceland, you know,” she said.
 “More than half of us believe in the Hidden People.”

 When I asked if she herself had ever seen one, she assured me she had.
 “Go up to the park on the edge of town early in the morning and you might see some yourself,” she said.